 This is about the IR1 Visa from Thailand which is covered below.
 You will note that there is a IR1 visa as well as the CR1 visa from Thailand and also note the difference between the two visas.
-The made difference is that CR1 visa from Thailand married for less than two years as well as the IR1 visa from Thailand married for more than two years.
+The made difference is that CR1 visa married for less than two years as well as the IR1 visa married for more than two years.
 This has already been noted on this website.

 IR1 Visa from Thailand